Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Rank-exact sequences and resolutions

+Since the objects we consider in this section are finite dimensional representations of finite posets, it follows from \cite[Section 2.1]{auslander_reiten_smalo_1995} that if the exact structure has enough projectives, then it also has \emph{$\mathcal{E}$-projective covers} (\newversion{i.e.,} left minimal morphisms in \cite[Section 2.1]{auslander_reiten_smalo_1995}).
+From this, one constructs a \emph{minimal} $\mathcal{E}$-projective resolution by inductively computing $\mathcal{E}$-projective covers for kernels, precisely as in the classical setting.
+Since $\mathcal{E}$-projective covers are unique up to isomorphism (\cite[Proposition 2.1]{auslander_reiten_smalo_1995}), so are minimal $\mathcal{E}$-projective resolutions.
+Furthermore, it follows from \cite[Theorem 2.2]{auslander_reiten_smalo_1995} that if $P_\bullet\to A$ is an $\mathcal{E}$-projective resolution of $A$, then $P_\bullet \cong P_\bullet' \oplus P_\bullet''$ where $P_\bullet'$ is a minimal $\mathcal{E}$-projective resolution of $A$.
+The case of minimal $\mathcal{E}$-injective resolutions is dual. }

-\begin{theorem} Let \( \pos \) be a finite poset.
-Then \( \Erank \) has enough projectives and injectives, and every object has a finite projective and a finite injective resolution. \end{theorem} \begin{proof} The fact that \( \Erank \) has enough projectives follows from \cite[Theorem~1.12]{Auslander-Solberg}.
+\begin{theorem} Let \( \pos \) be a finite poset. \revisedversion{Then \( \Erank \) has enough projectives, which are \newversion{finite} direct sums of lower hook modules, and enough injectives, which are \newversion{finite} direct sums of upper hook modules.
+Moreover, every object has a finite \( \Erank \)-projective and a finite \( \Erank \)-injective resolution.} \end{theorem} \begin{proof} \revisedversion{Since \( \pos \) is finite, the category \( \rep \pos \) is equivalent to the module category of a finite dimensional algebra.
+In particular we can apply the results of \cite{Auslander-Solberg}.
+Proposition~1.10 of that paper gives the desired description of \( \Erank \)-projectives, and Theorem~1.12 shows that there are enough projectives.}

-To see that any object has a finite projective resolution, note that
+To see that any object has a finite \( \Erank \)-projective resolution, note that

 and \( \End( \field_{\dhook{i, j}}) = \field \).
-It follows that the indices appearing in a minimal projective resolution increase from term to term, and thus we have a finite resolution since $\pos$ is finite.
+It follows that the indices appearing in a minimal \( \Erank \)-projective resolution increase from term to term, and thus we have a finite resolution since $\pos$ is finite.